Liu-Cheng/graph-database-accel-survey/README.md

 ## Reading List

 ### Graph Processing
-The graph processing algorithms and frameworks are roughly classified depending on the target computing platforms including many-core processors, distributed systems, GPUs, ASIC based Accelerators and FPGAs.
+The graph processing algorithms and frameworks are roughly classified based on the target computing platforms including many-core processors, distributed systems, GPUs, ASIC based Accelerators and FPGAs.

+#### Survey

+- McCune, Robert Ryan, Tim Weninger, and Greg Madey.
+"Thinking like a vertex: a survey of vertex-centric frameworks for large-scale distributed graph processing."
+ACM Computing Surveys (CSUR) 48.2 (2015): 25.

+- Doekemeijer, Niels, and Ana Lucia Varbanescu.
+"A survey of parallel graph processing frameworks."
+Delft University of Technology (2014).

 #### Graph Processing on GPUs